Unco3892/covid-xray/code-review.md

   should be used instead of `read.csv()`
 * Please do not copy comments
 * Line 88: `jpeg2` is not the best name (it could be a name of a function)
+* "X-ray" should be written with capital X in all corpus and comments